pablosuarez2699/Jenkins-CICD/README.md

 # Jenkins-CICD
-Collection of Jenkins Pipeline Projects with many other tools such as Maven, Sonarqube, Nexus, ArgoCD, etc.
+Collection of Jenkins Pipeline Projects with many other tools such as Maven, Sonarqube, Nexus, ArgoCD, Kubernetes, etc.